The AMBER Alert program, also known as America’s Missing:

 •The child is 17 years or younger (not to be used when a

 child runs away);

-•The child may be in danger of serious bodily harm or
+•Law enforcement officials believe that the child is in danger of serious bodily harm or death;

 •The child's name and other critical data elements -